emilyvertosick/Statistics-Course/docs/03-week3.md

 Here, the code is the same as the last example, with "bp" as the continuous outcome, and "when" indicating the two groups.
 Since these are two measurements taken on the same patient, a paired t-test is necessary, so the option `paired = TRUE` must be included.

-A single sample test comparing the mean of a group of observations with some hypothetical value, for example, is the average rate of college-educated adults in the midwest different than the national average of 32%?
+A single sample test compares the mean of a group of observations with some hypothetical value, for example, is the average rate of college-educated adults in the midwest different than the national average of 32%?

 ```r